scalesql/popmaint/README.md

 POPMAINT
 ========
-POPMAINT is a SQL Server maintenance solution similar to SQL Server Maintenance Plans.
-It is based on GIT-friendly configuration files.
+POPMAINT is a command-line SQL Server maintenance solution similar to SQL Server Maintenance Plans.
+It is based on GIT-friendly configuration files.  **This is currently under active development and everything is subject to change.**

 Command-line Flags